Sejong University

-Sejong University (SJU; Korean: 세종대학교; Hanja: 世宗大學校) is a private university located in Seoul, South Korea known for its standing in hospitality and tourism management, dancing, animation and rhythmic gymnastics.
+Sejong University (SJU; Korean: 세종대학교; Hanja: 世宗大學校) is a private research university located in Seoul, South Korea.
+It is known for its standing in hospitality and tourism management, dancing, animation, rhythmic gymnastics, computer science and AI.
 Founded as the Kyung Sung Humanities Institute, it was renamed in 1978 to its present name in honor of Sejong the Great, the fourth king of the Joseon Dynasty and overseer of the creation of the Korean alphabet Hangul.

-Sejong University has nine colleges: College of Liberal Arts, College of Social Sciences, College of Business Administration, College of Hospitality and Tourism Management, College of Natural Sciences, College of Life Sciences, College of Electronics and Information Engineering, College of Engineering, and College of Arts and Physical Education, and has a Faculty of General Education and seven graduate schools.
+Over the years, the university expanded its academic programs and facilities, including the establishment of its main building in 1987 and the Sejong Museum in 1973.
+It has developed into a comprehensive university, offering a wide range of undergraduate and graduate programs.

 History

 Beginnings (1940–1987)

 The history of Sejong University began in May 1940 when the Kyung Sung Humanities Institute was founded by Dr. Youngha Choo and Dr. Okja Choi.
-In 1947 the institute grew into the Seoul Women Teachers' Institute, with Dr. Choo as its first Director; the following year it was reorganized and became a junior college.
+In 1947 the institute grew into the Seoul Women's College of Education, with Dr. Choo as its first director; the following year it was reorganized and became a junior college.
+In 1948, the institution was reorganized into the Seoul College of Education for Family and Nursing.
 In 1954 the school became Soodo Women Teachers' College.
-The college became a four-year institution in 1961 and in 1962 moved to its present campus in Kunja-dong.
+The college became a four-year institution in 1961 and in 1962 moved to its present campus in Gunja-dong.
 In 1966 the Graduate School was established.
 In 1973, the Soodo Museum (now Sejong University Museum), established to house the founders' collection of Korean antiquities, opened its doors to the public.
 In 1979 Soodo Women Teachers' College changed its name to Sejong College and admitted male undergraduates for the first time.